DigitalHubUAE/php-developer/README.md

 # Backend Developer Challenge

 As a Backend developer, we need more than making code to create functionality.
 So this test is going to be split into several sections with a different kind of challenge.
-As a framework for simplification, we are going to use Laravel 5.7, MySql as a Database.
+As a framework for simplification, we are going to use Laravel 5.7 or Django depending if you choose PHP/Python/NodeJS, MySql/MongoDB as a Database.

 If you have any issue understanding some concepts you can find more information here [PHP The Right Way](https://phptherightway.com/)

 ## First Challenge

-We are going to use Docker for use Nginx/Apache, PHP 7.1.13, MySql, so the first step is to create a new project with Laravel and serve new project using Docker together with MySQL, the PHP version need to be 7.1.3 or higher.
+We are going to use Docker for use Nginx/Apache, PHP/Python/NodeJS, MySql, so the first step is to create a new project using Docker together with MySQL.
 After you finish with the configuration is expected to have a port on your machine running a web server through Docker.
-We should be able to run php artisan command related with the database in the command line without a problem.
+We should be able to see a landing page in the browser

 #### Considerations
 - Create a database
 - Use docker compose for handling docker configuration
 - You can use the existent configuration on the internet to achieve this step
-- MySql, Apache or Nginx need to run in a docker container
+- MYSql, Apache or Nginx need to run in a docker container
 - One line of code is required to spin up the project, preferable ```docker-compose up -d```

+> We are using as example the creation of a Restful API but create a GRAPHQL API with MongoDB is a plus.

 ## Second Challenge